Skip to main content

 Roberts straight-line mechanism

 In the previous introduction , we established the problem: We have fixed mounting points (O 2 and O 4 ) on our machine base, and we need to design a linkage to hit 3 specific positions.
 Standard synthesis moves the pivots to fit the motion.
 In Kinematic Inversion , we do the opposite: we virtually move the ground to fit the coupler.
 By "freezing" the coupler in Position 1 and moving the ground relative to it, we can geometrically find the required link lengths.
-Step 1: Setup the Constraints Start by drawing your known constraints in the NX Sketcher: 1.
+Advertisement Step 1: Setup the Constraints Start by drawing your known constraints in the CAD Sketcher (NX, SolidWorks, etc.): 1.
 The Fixed Ground Pivots (O 2 and O 4 ).
 2. The 3 Desired Coupler Positions (A 1 B 1 , A 2 B 2 , A 3 B 3 ).
-(The red lines in the image below represent the moving coupler in its three positions).
+Figure 1: The setup showing fixed grounds (bottom circles) and the target motion path (red lines).
 Step 2: Inverting Ground Pivot O 2 Now we perform the "Inversion."
-We need to find where the ground pivot O 2 would be relative to Position 1 if the coupler stayed still. ...
+We need to find where the ground pivot...